0XSoumya/Bespoke-HR/README.md

 ## Interview Workflow

-### Step 1
+### Step 1: Resume Upload

-Upload Resume

-Candidate resume is parsed and converted into a structured profile.
+The candidate uploads a resume which is parsed into a structured profile.

-### Step 2
+### Step 2: Interview Creation

-Create Interview

 The system:

-* Analyzes candidate strengths
+* Analyzes the candidate profile
 * Determines interview focus areas
 * Builds an interview plan

-### Step 3
+### Step 3: Knowledge Retrieval

-Retrieve Context

-Relevant knowledge is retrieved from the vector database for each interview topic.
+Relevant topic-specific knowledge is retrieved from the vector database.

-### Step 4
+### Step 4: Question Generation

-Generate Questions

-Role-specific technical questions are generated using retrieval context.
+Role-specific technical questions are generated using retrieved context.

-### Step 5
+### Step 5: Adaptive Follow-ups

-Adaptive Follow-Ups

-Based on candidate responses, the system generates targeted follow-up questions.
+Follow-up questions are generated dynamically based on candidate responses.

-### Step 6
+### Step 6: Evaluation

-Evaluate Responses

-Each question is evaluated across multiple dimensions:
+Each response is evaluated on:

 * Conceptual Accuracy
 * Completeness
 * Technical Depth
 * Communication

-### Step 7
+### Step 7: Report Generation

-Generate Reports

-Recruiter and candidate reports are produced automatically.
+Recruiter and candidate reports are generated automatically.

 ---